 There are also time limits, depending on the type of acquisition or disposition, that your bound book entries must be recorded within.
 The date is the actual date you acquired or disposed of the firearm, not the date that you made the record.
 If you need to make a correction, FastBound ensures that your FFL Bound Book records comply with the latest ATF rulings and regulations.

-Paper records are perfectly legal, but as you can imagine, using electronic software for your Acquisition & Dispositions (A&D) records can save you a lot of time, provide more accurate records, faster audits and many other benefits.
+Paper records and FFL logbooks are perfectly legal, but as you can imagine, using electronic bound book software for your A&D record keeping can save you a lot of time, provide more accurate records, faster audits, and many other benefits.

 Do I need help to run my FFL?